Malvineous/behringerctl/README.md

 Be aware that changing the MIDI channel also changes the device ID, which is always one integer less than the MIDI channel.

+The available commands are listed in the help:

+    behringerctl help
+    behringerctl help devices config

 ## Notes

 ### General